panoptes/POCS/docs/pocs-overview.rst

 Hardware Abstraction Layer (HAL)
 --------------------------------

 The use of a HAL is widespread both in computing and robotics.
 In general, a HAL is meant to hide low-level hardware and device specific details from higher level programming [Elkady2012]_.
-Thus, while every camera ultimately needs to support, for instance, a take_exposure(seconds=120)} command, the details of how a specific camera model is programmed to achieve that may be very different.
-From the perspective of software at higher levels those details are not important, all that is important is that all attached cameras react appropriately to the take_exposure} command.
+Thus, while every camera ultimately needs to support, for instance, a ``take_exposure(seconds=120)`` command, the details of how a specific camera model is programmed to achieve that may be very different.
+From the perspective of software at higher levels those details are not important, all that is important is that all attached cameras react appropriately to the ``take_exposure`` command.

 While the Core Layer consists of one module per feature, the HAL implements a Template Pattern [Gamma1993]_ wherein a base class provides an interface to be used by higher levels and concrete classes are written for each specific device type.
 For example, a base Mount class dictates an interface that includes methods such as ``slew_to_home``, ``set_target_coordinates``, ``slew_to_target``, ``park``, etc. The concrete implementation for the iOptron mount then uses the Core Layer level RS-232 commands to issue the specific serial commands needed to perform those functions.
 Likewise, a Paramount ME II concrete implementation of the Mount class would use the Core Layer interface to `TheSkyX <http://www.bisque.com/sc/pages/TheSkyX-Professional-Edition.aspx>`_ to implement those same methods.
 Thus, higher levels of the software can make a call to ``mount.slew_to_target()`` and expect it to work regardless of the particular mount type attached.